The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/advanced-non-standard-blm-guide.md

 - - -

-Unless specified, the lines in this document are tested at 2k sps.
-To perform the 4xF4 Despair line, a hard minimum of \~1450sps is virtually required and \~1800-1900 sps is required for 5xF4 with LL.
+Unless specified, the lines in this document are tested at 2000 SpS.
+To perform the 4xF4 Despair line, a hard minimum of \~1450 SpS is virtually required and \~1800-1900 SpS is required for 5xF4 with LL.
 Some lines might not be applicable at (much) higher spell speeds and additional fillers might be needed at extremely high spell speeds.
 The higher your spell speed, the less luck you will have with mana ticks, and the noticeably less available and less effective some lines, especially Transpose lines, will become.

 This principle also applies to Ley Lines.
 While LL can enable additional F4s in the fire phase, it also changes how MP ticks interact with fillers in UI.
 Thus, beware of MP ticks during UI when LL is active.

 ![](https://lh4.googleusercontent.com/-lykootp8kXUdSlN_NGsXBy-PP5hE-fFdJIbl2V5nY9nsBgmF00-Pm3IR5chkmoIWrRrmyJz1MJX1wsiiPF8BS8PofmxLNKOWajOQHNtq5oV7mfhXj1Fcd-C8zEQ8yx5Mp2PoX2f=s0)

-At high sps under LL, you may only obtain 1 tick even with 2 instant cast fillers.
+At high SpS under LL, you may only obtain one tick even with two instant cast fillers.
 Be mindful of this and either substitute a filler with B4, or cast an additional filler.

 If you find yourself with a bad tick in a Transpose line during LL and won’t get a second MP tick, cast B4 to enter 4xF4 or 5xF4 with F1.
 These lines are neutral in PPS to the standard rotation and should only serve as an insurance against bad ticks under LL.
 If LL’s duration is long enough, it is preferable to cast 5xF4 without F1 instead in the fire phase.
 Casting B4 this way into 3xF4 is a loss.